gruntwork-io/docs/docs/guides/stay-up-to-date/cis/cis-1.5.0/deployment-walkthrough/step-2-update-references-to-the-gruntwork-infrastructure-as-code-library.md

 :::

-If you have successfully completed steps 2A.1 thru 2A.3 then you should now move to [step 3](step-3-update-the-account-baseline-modules.md) and complete the manual update for the account baseline modules.
+If you have successfully completed steps 2A.1 through 2A.3 then you should now move to [step 3](step-3-update-the-account-baseline-modules.md) and complete the manual update for the Landing Zone (`account-baseline-*`) modules.

 ## 2B Updating Manually